vpavlenko/study-music/research/tokenizer.md

     - If it's the very first pitch in this file, emit absolute pitch.
     - A time shift emitted without a relative pitch is a last note/chord repetition.
     - Important: relative pitch for a first note in a chord starts from the *lowest note* of the previous chord, relative pitch for other notes in a chord is relative to notes below it.
+    - Drum track pitches should probably be absolute or even somehow available for semantic extraction of bass drum / snare / hi-hat in case of variation in the data set.